-As grandmas and grandpas - or whatever grandparent names your grandkids lovingly call you - understand the special role and importance of grandparents in the family, but also remember - your children are now the responsible adults who have created an entirely new nuclear family.
+As grandmas and grandpas - or whatever grandparent names your grandkids lovingly call you - understand the special role and importance of grandparents in the family.
+Also remember, however, that your children are now the responsible adults who have created an entirely new nuclear family.
 You went through this process years ago, so remember how good it felt to be respected and have your decisions validated as parents.

 More on This Topic